Buchibodu/datascience/README.md

-# datascience
+# data science
-# datasciennce is the sexiest job of the 21st century
+# data science is the sexiest job of the 21st century
-# I am proud a datascientist
+# I am proud a data scientist